 Bread41 quickly earned its reputation for one of the best Irish bakeries in Dublin.
 You can come here in the morning for bread, savoury or sweet pastry (including popular croffins) and some other breakfast options.
 Or visit in the afternoon on selected days and try their fresh and delicious pizza (wild organic courgette is recommended).

 Brother Hubbard is a Middle Eastern & European café and restaurant with a twist.
 It used to be my favourite eatery in Dublin.
 Unfortunately after the pandemic meals became fancier, yet much smaller and more expensive.
 Still, it’s a nice place if not for a lunch or dinner, then definitely for something sweet with a tea or coffee.

 I cannot call myself a burger fan, as it is not something that I eat very often.
 Sometimes I make an exception and come here to get a tasty burger for a reasonable price.
 They have a few locations in Dublin (including Temple Bar and Grafton St.), serve only four types of burgers and three types of fries and all of them are yummy.

 Cheap, simple and tasty buffet-style restaurant serving probably the best vegetarian food around Dublin.
 Must-visit place for people who do not eat meat.

 Not only a great Maroccan food, but also a beautifully designed restaurant.
 Perfect for a romantic evening!
 I recommend exceptional Tagines, but they also have plenty of rich vegetarian dishes.
 Little expensive, though.

-One of the best cafes in Dublin due to their great choice of artisan food, tasty cakes, pastry and not bad coffee.
+One of the best cafés in Dublin due to their great choice of artisan food, tasty cakes and pastry (but unfortunately average coffee).
 While I found the breakfast pretty nice, their lunch is absolutely amazing and the only problem is what to order?
 Oh, and you can sit outside with a view to Grand Canal Square!

 Neon Asian Street Food